ibmresilient/resilient-community-apps/fn_spamhaus_query/README.md

  ## About This Package
 **This function checks IP Address & Domain Names Artifacts against [Spamhaus](https://www.spamhaustech.com/) database to see whether artifact is in block list records or not.if given artifact appears in one of the block list record, then artifacts description filed will be updated with additional information**

-Provided in this Integration package is an example Rule configured to be ran against IP Address and Domain Names Artifacts in Resilient :
+Provided in this Integration package is an example rule configured to be ran against IP Address and Domain Names Artifacts in Resilient :
    * IP Address Artifacts of Resilient
    * Domain Names Artifacts of Resilient